 Going It Alone

-If you are only selling domestically with basic payment capabilities, then it’s relatively easy to open a merchant account with an acquiring bank and install a payment gateway.
-By relatively easy, I mean that the process for acquiring the ability to process even simple credit card transactions in just your local currency involves a lot of time and effort and maintenance.
-There are financial audits, risk analyses, and investigations into what products you sell and what your chargeback rate will likely be.
+Myth: It’s relatively easy to open a merchant account with an acquiring bank and install a payment gateway.
+Fact: The process for acquiring the ability to process even simple credit card transactions in just your local currency involves a lot of time and effort and maintenance.
+Banks must conduct financial audits, risk analyses, and investigations into what products you sell and what your chargeback rate will likely be.
 All these aspects influence the price and rate you receive on your gateway fee.

 On top of the time, money and effort of getting up and running with simple credit cards in your domestic currency, there is also maintenance work to worry about.
 You need to make sure your customer and payment data is secure, that you’re collecting and remitting sales tax where it’s necessary to do so, that you’re handling customer questions about billing, managing refund requests and dealing with chargebacks.
-All of these things involve huge costs to your business.
+All of these things involve huge costs in the form of overhead and operational inefficiencies to your business.

 The Difficulty of Going Global as Your Own Merchant of Record

-However, if your business is growing beyond your domestic borders, being your own MoR in those cross-border regions gets even more difficult.
-Yes, it’s terrific that you are growing sales.
-But it also presents a number of challenges.
+If your business is growing beyond your domestic borders, being your own MoR in those cross-border regions gets even more difficult.
 To build a truly global payment infrastructure you have to deal with acquirers, not just once, but all over the globe with different rates for different currencies.
 And you need backups in place in case one goes down.
 I mean, how would you feel if you lost even just a few hours of orders?

 From a MoR perspective, you’d have to set up all your international merchant accounts if you want to grow your global customer base.
 You need to handle payment contracts, not just for payment methods, but for currencies too.
 In fact, you need to sign contracts for each currency you want to offer your international customers.
 And because the typical software vendor does not process even close to the transaction volume that ecommerce providers do, the payment rates and fees for software companies will be much greater than if they found a reseller to act as MoR on their behalf.